 The stated interest rate of a bond payable is the annual interest rate that is printed on the face of the bond and stated in the related legal document known as the bond indenture.
-The stated interest rate of a bond payable is also known as the face interest rate, the nominal interest rate, the contractual interest rate, and the coupon interest rate.
+The stated interest rate of a bond payable is also known as the face interest rate, nominal interest rate, contractual interest rate, and the coupon interest rate.

-Generally, a bond's stated interest rate is fixed (remains constant) for the life of the bond.
-As a result a bond's interest payments form an ordinary annuity for the life of the bond.
-On the other hand, the market interest rate for the bond will likely change often.
+Generally, a bond's stated interest rate is fixed (does not change) for the life of the bond.
+As a result, the interest payments form an ordinary annuity for the life of the bond.
+While the interest payments are a constant amount, the market interest rate for the bond is likely to be continually changing.
 A change in the market interest rate will cause the present value of the interest payments (and the present value of the maturity amount) to change in the opposite direction.
-For instance, when the market interest rate increases the present value of an existing bond will decrease.
+For instance, when the market interest rate increases the present value of the existing bond will decrease.
 When the market interest rate decreases, the present value of an existing bond will increase.
 (The there can be some limits to the amount of the change.)